mdrocan/Dockerized-testenv/README.md

 ### Configuration

-Usefull stuff to add and configure to Jenkins:
+Usefull stuff to add and configure in Jenkins:
 - Changes to software project fetched from version control
 - Publish HTML test reports
 - Publish JUnit test result